SirWojtek/ProjectCUDA/README.md

 3. Error recognition
 	- assume you have result matrix computed by CUDA,
 	- check for errors that may appear while computing
+4. Coffee making button
+	- make GUI that discovers nearest coffee machine and prepares coffee
+	- GUI should inform user when his/her coffee is ready

 Please assign yourself to one task.